ffluffyhedgehog/mlynar/README.md

 You might even need to run each of those 2d slices along with a single other piece of data, and Mlynar will do it for you!

+You have a set of operators working with CSV but now you're migrating to HDF5?
+Just make two adapters (CSV => HDF5 and HDF5 => CSV) and now you won't need to rewrite everything at once to accept the new format!
+Mlynar will convert HDF5 to CSV for the new Operators if you input HDF5, and will convert CSV to HDF5 for the new ones!

 ## Declaring Operators and DataKinds

 DataKinds and Operators are declared with [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)